-As policymakers plan for school reopening in the fall, Save The Music Foundation joined 52 other national organizations to support a unified statement on the necessity for arts education for all students, “Arts Education Is Essential.”
+As policymakers plan for school reopening in the fall, Save The Music Foundation joined 52 other national organizations to support a unified statement on the necessity for arts education for all students across the United States, “Arts Education Is Essential.”

 “Arts Education Is Essential” speaks to arts education’s role in supporting the social and emotional well-being of students, an area that administrators, educators, and parents have highlighted as essential to student safety and success during the pandemic and as students return to school, whether in-person, online, or in a blended fashion, this fall.
 Arts education also creates a welcoming school environment and a healthy and inclusive school community, helping students, educators, parents, and the community at large build and strengthen their connectedness during this time of social isolation and social distancing.

 “Arts education is part of a well-rounded education for all students as understood and supported by federal and state policymakers.”